S&P futures near record high with jobless claims in focus

 At 6:41 a.m.
 ET, Dow e-minis were up 7 points, or 0.02%, S&P 500 e-minis were down 0.25 points, or 0.01%, and Nasdaq 100 e-minis were down 32.5 points, or 0.22%.

-Micron Technology Inc (MU.O) slipped 2.9% premarket even as it beat estimates for quarterly profit and forecast fourth-quarter revenue above expectations. read more
+Micron Technology Inc slipped 2.9% premarket even as it beat estimates for quarterly profit and forecast fourth-quarter revenue above expectations.

-Didi Global Inc (DIDI.N) jumped 8.5%, a day after its shares ended their first day of U.S. trading slightly over their initial public offering price, valuing China's ride-hailing giant at $68.49 billion. read more
+Didi Global Inc jumped 8.5%, a day after its shares ended their first day of U.S. trading slightly over their initial public offering price, valuing China’s ride-hailing giant at $68.49 billion.

 Our Standards: The Thomson Reuters Trust Principles.